Please donate to Eden in Babylon.

 The milestone of having manifested a respectable place of dwelling, tailored and customized to meet the needs of my specific, individual personality is the greatest thing that I have achieved since having escaped twelve years of homelessness and borderline-homelesness in the San Francisco Bay Area.
 It also paved the way for other milestones.
 I successfully scored all the music I had written “in my head” while wandering the streets of Berkeley like a madman, playing drums on my pants legs, keyboards and guitars in the air, and singing “bop, bop, bop” to the ridicule of all passersby.
 I doubt seriously that more than 10% of the people who saw me doing so were able to perceive that I was actually composing music, and not just being crazy.
 When I got inside, I was able to score all this music with notation software on my laptop, and put it on the Berkeley Page of this site.

 After that, I was able to complete an entire musical — book, music and lyrics – about homelessness in America.
 I also became a regular contributor to the Street Spirit newspaper, though I had no background in journalism, as well as a regular blogger for the Classism Exposed publication in Boston.
 I joined a Writers Guild, and had a piece of mine published in an anthology.
 I made five speeches on the Homeless Experience.
-I created a youtube channel of my piano work, and three CD’s of my piano playing, one of which, Piano Plays Andy, is available on bandcamp.
+I created a youtube channel of my piano work, and three CD’s of my piano playing, two of which you may find on my SoundCloud.
 And many other things did I do — not that I wish to boast about these accomplishments, but only to illustrate two key points:

 (1) That these things could only have been accomplished under the protective umbrella of the dignified, customized living situation that I had crafted, with God’s help, for the manifestation of my true and unique self.